2018 List of Events

 Update: Joe raised in excess of £1,000 through his JustGiving site and local collection boxes, he is grateful to everybody that donated, and is now having a well earned rest after his massive solo trip.

 Joe Patton, our previous Occupational Health Practitioner left the University nearly 2 years ago but is still cycling his way to raising funds for Ty Gobaith.
-Read what he is doing and how you can sponsor him.

 “It has been 18 months since retirement and apart from my love of dogs, baking and cycling, I still do whatever I can to support the Bangor University’s adopted charity, Tŷ Gobaith.
 On May 4th 2016 I am raising funds for Tŷ Gobaith through a solo and self-funded bicycle ride from Lands End to John O’Groats, a distance of roughly 1000 miles.

 My adventure will involve 14 days of cycling just over 70 miles a day and as the purpose is to raise money for children I have written 14 short children’s stories covering each section of the ride.
 My bicycle has a GPS system Health and Safety Services will be able to detect my whereabouts along the route.
 I will return home to Harlech on May 19th and the following weekend an account of the ride with those children’s stories will be available to read on my website: http://harlechjoe.wordpress.com

 Christmas Craft Fair 2015

 held in Bar 1884 on November 27th.
 A percentage

 of all sales, as well as a small charge